jayronsoares/automated_data_engineering/README.md

 ## Automated Data Engineering
-How Import, clean, and transform CSV, LOG, JSON files and insert it into MySQL database using Python language.
-Finally, perform data analysis using SQL and print the results using Python.
+How Import, clean, and transform CSV, LOG, JSON files and insert it into MySQL database using Python language, and perform data analysis using SQL and print the results using Python.

 ## How to run the solution: